syncfusion-content/javascript-docs/js/OlapChart/Chart-Types.md

 ## Stacking Area Chart

 **Stacking Area** chart is similar to regular area chart except the “Y-values”.
 These “Y-values” stack on top of each other in the specified series order.
-This helps to visualize the relationship of parts to the whole data.
+This helps to visualize the relationship of parts to whole across categories.

 {% highlight js %}